msnq-prod/Dvorik/docs/migration/laravel-setup.md

 # Laravel Setup Notes

-## Overview
+## Launch Notes

-- Added a Laravel 11 skeleton under `laravel-app/` configured for PHP 8.3.
+- The Laravel skeleton under `laravel-app/` is generated for PHP 8.3 (for example: `mise exec php@8.3 -- laravel new laravel-app`).
 - Composer requirements include Filament v3 and Livewire v3 for the upcoming admin interface.
-- Default guard configuration now exposes a dedicated `filament` guard for panel authentication.
+- Default guard configuration now exposes a dedicated `filament` guard for panel authentication and is surfaced via the `AUTH_GUARD` environment variable.
+- Initial commits are limited to the Laravel tree to keep the PHP history isolated from the existing Python sources.

 ## Environment Configuration